Skip to content

 Accessibility

-• Entry to the garden is at far end of St Andrews Place.
-Accessible paths around the garden.
-Some slopes.
+• Entry to garden is at far end of St Andrew's Place.
+Accessible paths around the garden with some slopes.
 Wheelchair lift for WC.
 No parking on site.

 • Share this garden